Luka Dončić: 2024 Summer Olympics, qualification loss

 In the qualifying rounds for the Paris 2024 Olympic Games, Dončić led Slovenia once again.
 On July 4, had a triple-double of 36 points, 11 rebounds and 10 assists in a 104–78 win over New Zealand.
 Slovenia, however, did not qualify for the Olympics, after losing to Greece 96–68, and therefore missing out on the final phase.
-He led the qualifing tournament in scoring with 27.7 points per game, was second in rebounds with 9.7 rebounds per game, and second in assists with an average of 8.3.
+He led the qualifying tournament in scoring with 27.7 points per game, was second in rebounds with 9.7 rebounds per game, and second in assists with an average of 8.3.

 2025 EuroBasket

 Dončić captained Slovenia at EuroBasket 2025.
-In the opening game of the group phase, he had 34 points, 9 assists and 5 steals in a 95–105 loss to Poland, becoming the first player in EuroBasket history to record 30+ points, 5+ assists and 5+ steals in a game.
-In the second game, Dončić’s had a triple-double to lead his team to a 86–69 victory over Belgium, as he scored 26 points, grabbed 10 rebounds and delivered 11 assists.
+In the opening game of the group phase, he had 34 points, 9 assists and 5 steals in a 95–105 loss to Poland, becoming the first player in EuroBasket history to record 30-plus points, 5-plus assists and 5-plus steals in a game.
+In the second game, Dončić's had a triple-double to lead his team to a 86–69 victory over Belgium, as he scored 26 points, grabbed 10 rebounds and delivered 11 assists.
 It was only the fourth triple-double at EuroBasket since 1995.
 With the game, he also became the youngest player (26 years and 184 days) to reach 400 EuroBasket points, surpassing Tony Parker's feat in 2007 (25 years, 122 days).
 On 4 September, he scored 37 points, grabbed 11 rebounds and had 9 assists in a 106–96 win over Iceland to finish the group phase.
 By doing so, he surpassed Goran Dragić as Slovenia's all-time leading scorer in international competitions, finishing the game with 1,100 total points.
 In the round of 16, Slovenia beat Italy 84–77 behind Dončić's 42 points.
 On 11 September, Dončić scored 39 points, grabbed 10 rebounds and gave 9 assists in the 91–99 quarterfinal loss to Germany, in which Slovenia was eliminated.
 He set a new all-time record for most points in a EuroBasket quarterfinal.
 Dončić was named to the All-Star Five of the tournament after leading all players in scoring with an average of 34.7 points per game, along with 8.6 rebounds and 7.1 assists.